 one more as the servant candle used to light the others.

-24, in the year 2016 it occurred to me during some prayer time that there is actually another reason there are 8 candles and one in the middle as the was discussing the length of time it is taking before Jesus returns to set up
+24, in the year 2016, it occurred to me during some prayer time that there is another reason there are eight candles and one in the middle as the servant candle.

+discussed the time it is taking before Jesus returns to set up His Kingdom on

-His Kingdom on Earth as it is in Heaven in 2 Peter Chapter 3, he referenced it says a thousand years are like a day come and gone.
+Earth as it is in Heaven in 2 Peter Chapter 3, he referenced Psalm 90:4 where it says a thousand years are like a day come and gone.
 So Peter writes: Remember this; one day before